buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 {% include content_blurb.html category="essays" slug="war-and-peace_bodhi-geoff" %}
 - An argument between two highly respected Theravada monks on the subject of whether war can ever be justified, Bhikkhu Bodhi wonders out loud, “War: what _is_ it good for?” and Thanissaro Bhikkhu responds with, “Absolutely nothing!”

+{% include content_blurb.html category="essays" slug="war-bright-and-dark_sujato" %}
+- Bhante Sujato replies to Bhikkhus Bodhi and Thanissaro, reminding them that the Buddha's ethical tetralemma avoids such harsh dualities as "should" and "must not"

 {% include content_blurb.html category="articles" slug="integral-critical-approach_magee-rhonda" %}
 - An African American law professor gives a master class in nonviolent communication.